wafer-bw/jittermon/README.md

   - likely best to use UDP, other options would be ICMP/TCP(DNS)
 - Look into establishing streaming connections for p2p to avoid TCP overhead?
 - Cobra CLI for main.go execution
+- Simple TUI visualization for CLI use?
+- Local server visualizing recorded data so it can be run without prom?